So, to answer some of these questions, below are a few of my favorite recommendations...

-My degrees are in art and English, and I am by no means a historical scholar.
+While I focus on art and art history, I am by no means a historical scholar.
 Thankfully, other believers through the ages, whom God has blessed with historical insight, have recorded their findings.
-Besides the Bible, three of the books that really helped develop the biblically based timelines for The Master and His Apprentices are Ussher’s The Annals of the World, Down’s Unwrapping the Pharaohs and Jones’ The Chronology of the Old Testament.
+Besides the Bible, three of the books that really helped develop the biblically-based timelines for The Master and His Apprentices are Ussher’s The Annals of the World, Down’s Unwrapping the Pharaohs, and Jones’s The Chronology of the Old Testament.
 These books won’t be for everyone, as they can be quite technical.
-Nevertheless, for anyone interested in diving further into Biblical history and chronology, these are highly recommended.
+Nevertheless, for anyone interested in diving further into biblical history and chronology, these are highly recommended.
 Unwrapping the Pharaohs, in particular, is a great place to start.

 Appreciating God’s Art

-God’s art is all around us – whether looking at nature, pets or even ourselves.
+God’s art is all around us — whether looking at nature, pets, or even ourselves.
 Fortunately, the amazing details He designed are things we can appreciate (and praise Him for) every day of our lives.
-One great way to see His work more fully is by visiting local parks to feel the sun, hear the birds and smell the flowers.
-However, sometimes we want to learn more or see more than just what is in our small corner of the world.
-Over the years, the photography or Ric Ergenbright, a Christian photographer, has greatly inspired me.
-Furthermore, as mentioned in The Master and His Apprentices, the Grand Canyon played a pivotal role in my development of a Christian worldview and I therefore also recommend Vail’s Grand Canyon: A Different View.
+One great way to see His work more fully is by visiting local, state, and national parks.
+However, sometimes we want to see more than just what is in our small corner of the world.
+Over the years, the international photography of Christian photographer Ric Ergenbright has greatly inspired me.
+Furthermore, as mentioned in The Master and His Apprentices, the Grand Canyon played a pivotal role in my development of a Christian worldview.
+Therefore, I also recommend Vail’s Grand Canyon: A Different View.

 Cultivating Creativity in Children